 Don Kirsch

-After graduation, Don attended the University of Oregon where he played baseball and basketball for the legendary Howard Hobson, who coached both teams.
-Don was a three-year letterman in both sports and was named captain of the basketball team in 1943.
+After graduation, Don attended the University of Oregon and played baseball and basketball for the legendary Howard Hobson, who coached both teams.
+Don was a three-year letterman in both sports and was named basketball team captain in 1943.

-During the 1940's, Don played with National Baseball Hall of Famer, Bobby Doerr, and Boston Red Sox Hall of Fame member, Johnny Pesky, for the Silverton Red Sox (based in Silverton, Oregon) which was sponsored by Silver Falls Timber Company.
+During the 1940s, Don played with National Baseball Hall of Famer Bobby Doerr and Boston Red Sox Hall of Fame member Johnny Pesky.
+They played for the Silverton Red Sox (based in Silverton, Oregon), sponsored by Silver Falls Timber Company.
 Silver Falls Timber was owned by Tom Yawkey, the owner of the Boston Red Sox.

-Upon graduation from the U of O, Don went directly to Officers Training in Georgia.
+Upon graduation from the University of Oregon, Don went directly to officer training in Georgia.
 He became a 2nd Lieutenant in the U.S. Infantry.
 Don was immediately sent to Europe for active duty in the war against Germany.
 He was severely wounded by shell fragments in his back and neck and was sent home to recover.

-Don was diagnosed with Parkinson's disease in 1967 but continued coaching until early 1970.
-He died on May 7, 1970 at the Stanford University Medical Center while undergoing an experimental medical treatment.
+Don was diagnosed with Parkinson's in 1967 but continued coaching until early 1970.
+He died on May 7, 1970, at the Stanford University Medical Center while undergoing an experimental medical treatment.
 He was buried at Rest-Haven Memorial Park in Eugene.

 The University of Oregon Sports Hall of Fame offers high praise for Coach Kirsch:

-After graduation, Don attended the University of Oregon where he played baseball and basketball for the legendary Howard Hobson, who coached both teams.
-Don was a three-year letterman in both sports and was named captain of the basketball team in 1943.
+After graduation, Don attended the University of Oregon and played baseball and basketball for the legendary Howard Hobson, who coached both teams.
+Don was a three-year letterman in both sports and was named basketball team captain in 1943.

-During the 1940's, Don played with National Baseball Hall of Famer, Bobby Doerr, and Boston Red Sox Hall of Fame member, Johnny Pesky, for the Silverton Red Sox (based in Silverton, Oregon) which was sponsored by Silver Falls Timber Company.
+During the 1940s, Don played with National Baseball Hall of Famer Bobby Doerr and Boston Red Sox Hall of Fame member Johnny Pesky.
+They played for the Silverton Red Sox (based in Silverton, Oregon), sponsored by Silver Falls Timber Company.
 Silver Falls Timber was owned by Tom Yawkey, the owner of the Boston Red Sox.

-Upon graduation from the U of O, Don went directly to Officers Training in Georgia.
+Upon graduation from the University of Oregon, Don went directly to officer training in Georgia.
 He became a 2nd Lieutenant in the U.S. Infantry.
 Don was immediately sent to Europe for active duty in the war against Germany.
 He was severely wounded by shell fragments in his back and neck and was sent home to recover.

-Don was diagnosed with Parkinson's disease in 1967 but continued coaching until early 1970.
-He died on May 7, 1970 at the Stanford University Medical Center while undergoing an experimental medical treatment.
+Don was diagnosed with Parkinson's in 1967 but continued coaching until early 1970.
+He died on May 7, 1970, at the Stanford University Medical Center while undergoing an experimental medical treatment.
 He was buried at Rest-Haven Memorial Park in Eugene.

 The University of Oregon Sports Hall of Fame offers high praise for Coach Kirsch: